Colorful Candy Diffusion Science Activity

 poured the water slowly, the molecules did not mix quickly.
 The colors slowly diffuse, making a

-eventually, it will all become one mixed color.
+pattern.
+If you wait long enough, it will eventually become one mixed color.

 If you use warm water, this process will happen more quickly.
 If you use cold water, it will happen more

-Spree Candy has very bold colors |
+Spree Candy has very bold colors.
+I would try greens and reds. |

 |